Understanding and Supporting Students with Migraine

 Lesson 2: Recognizing Patterns at School

-We’ll focus on how school nurses and educators are uniquely positioned to notice patterns.
+We will focus on how school nurses and educators are uniquely positioned to notice patterns.

-We’ll focus on how school nurses and educators are uniquely positioned to notice patterns.
+We will focus on how school nurses and educators are uniquely positioned to notice patterns.

 -